 More about Louise Rodrigues husband Phil Keoghan

 Phil Keoghan is a TV personality.
 He’s from New Zealand, but he spent his childhood in Canada.
 He returned to his hometown of Christchurch when he was in high school and attended St. Andrews College.

 He had auditioned for the New Zealand Children’s Show Spot On when he was 19 years old.
 Then he was a reporter for “That’s Fairly Interested.”
 He moved to the United States at the age of 23.
-He auditioned for the show “Survivor” but didn’t get a part of it.
+He auditioned for the show “Survivor” but didn’t get a part in it.
 Rather, “The Amazing Race” was offered.
-He made a TV show “No Opportunity Wasted” in 2004.
+He made a TV show, “No Opportunity Wasted,” in 2004.
 In 2011, after the earthquake in Christchurch, he went to his hometown to promote tourism, which is one of the basic features of New Zealand’s economy.
 Keoghan is a passionate cyclist, too.
-He made a documentary called “The Ride” which was released in 2011.
-After that, Keoghan came across Harry Watson, who was a New Zealand cyclist.
+He made a documentary called “The Ride,” released in 2011.
+After that, Keoghan came across Harry Watson, a New Zealand cyclist.
 As an eager cyclist, he wanted to ride the Tour de France in 1928.
-He filmed the tour with his friends and his wife, and Isaac Theater Royal was premiered in 2016.
+He filmed the tour with his friends and his wife, and Isaac Theater Royal premiered in 2016.